arkivanov/Decompose/docs/tips-tricks/navigation-compose-component.md

 !!!warning

     The `navigation-compose` library provides only two scopes for a screen: the `Composable` function of the scren and the `ViewModel` scope.
 There is no such a scope that is also destroyed on configuration change.
 So the only scope where we can host Decompose components is the `ViewModel` scope.
-This means we should take extra care to not leak any objects (e.g. don't pass `NavController` into component).
+This means we should take extra care to not leak any objects - don't pass `NavController` (or any other objects with a narrower scope), don't pass lamdas or callbacks capturing those objects, etc.

 Here is a function that allows hosting a Decompose component in a `navigation-compose` screen.